mParticle/docs/src/pages/integrations/adjust/event/index.md

 * iOS - An IDFA or IDFV is set
 * Android - A Google Advertising ID or Android ID is set

-mParticle will only forward events to Adjust if the data is less than 28 days old - <https://docs.adjust.com/en/event-tracking/#server-side-event-tracking>
+mParticle will only forward events to Adjust if the data is less than 28 days old - <https://docs.adjust.com/en/event-tracking/#server-side-event-tracking>.

+If the incoming data includes an IP address, it will also be forwarded alongside other device information.

 ## Adjust Kit Integration